 Generally speaking, we can imagine the natural order as a reflection of the spiritual order, because both are revelations of the same God.
 Just as there are four seasons of the year that guide the life of nature, there are four major seasons that guide the life of the Church: Advent, Christmas, Lent, and Easter.
 The period outside these seasons is called “Ordinary Time”—that is, tempus per annum, or “time during the year.”

-Advent is the period of penance and preparation before the celebration of Christ’s birth at Christmas, while Lent is the period of penance and preparation before the celebration of Christ’s Passion, Death, and Resurrection at Easter.
-(Technically, the three-day period encompassing Holy Thursday, Good Friday, and Holy Saturday is its own liturgical season distinct from Lent, called the Triduum.)
+Advent is a period of penance and preparation before the celebration of Christ’s birth at Christmas, while Lent is a period of penance and preparation before the celebration of Christ’s Passion, Death, and Resurrection at Easter.
+(Technically, the three-day period encompassing Holy Thursday, Good Friday, and Holy Saturday is its own liturgical season, distinct from Lent.
+It’s called the Triduum.)

-“I am the Alpha and the Omega, the first and the last, the beginning and the end” (Rev. 22:13).
+“I am the Alpha and the Omega, the first and the last, the beginning and the end.”Revelation 22:1

 Solemnities of the Year